Aid: Ineffectiveness

+Effects depend on geography

+Jeffery Sachs and his collaborators argue that in order for foreign aid to be successful, policy makers should "pay more attention to the developmental barriers associated with geography specifically, poor health, low agricultural productivity, and high transportation costs".
+The World Bank and the International Monetary Fund are two organizations that Sachs argues are currently instrumental in advising and directing foreign aid; however, he argues that these two organizations focus too much on "institutional reforms".
+Foreign aid is especially multifaceted in countries within Sub-Saharan Africa due to geographic barriers.
+Most macro foreign aid efforts fail to recognize these issues and, as Sachs argues, cause insufficient international aid and policy improvement.
+Sachs argues that unless foreign aid provides mechanisms that overcome geographic barriers, pandemics such as HIV and AIDS that cause traumatic casualties within regions such as Sub-Saharan Africa will continue to cause millions of fatalities.

+Distorting incentives

 The economist William Easterly and others have argued that aid can often distort incentives in poor countries in various harmful ways.
 Aid can also involve inflows of money to poor countries that have some similarities to inflows of money from natural resources that provoke the resource curse.
 This is partially because aid given in the form of foreign currency causes exchange rate to become less competitive and this impedes the growth of manufacturing sector which is more conducive in the cheap labour conditions.
 Aid also can take the pressure off and delay the painful changes required in the economy to shift from agriculture to manufacturing.

 Some believe that aid is offset by other economic programs such as agricultural subsidies.
 Mark Malloch Brown, former head of the United Nations Development Program, estimated that farm subsidies cost poor countries about US$50 billion a year in lost agricultural exports:

 It is the extraordinary distortion of global trade, where the West spends $360 billion a year on protecting its agriculture with a network of subsidies and tariffs that costs developing countries about US$50 billion in potential lost agricultural exports.
 Fifty billion dollars is the equivalent of today's level of development assistance.

-Some have argued that the major international aid organizations have formed an aid cartel.

-In response to aid critics, a movement to reform U.S. foreign aid has started to gain momentum.
-In the United States, leaders of this movement include the Center for Global Development, Oxfam America, the Brookings Institution, InterAction, and Bread for the World.
-The various organizations have united to call for a new Foreign Assistance Act, a national development strategy, and a new cabinet-level department for development.

-In November 2012, a spoof charity music video was produced by a South African rapper named Breezy V. The video "Africa for Norway" promoting "Radi-Aid" was a parody of Western charity initiatives like Band Aid which, he felt, exclusively encouraged small donations to starving children, creating a stereotypically negative view of the continent.
-Aid in his opinion should be about funding initiatives and projects with emotional motivation as well as money.
-The parody video shows Africans getting together to campaign for Norwegian people suffering from frostbite by supplying them with unwanted radiators.